jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 2. Enable developers to quickly and easily build network control or SDN Apps that client applications may use achieve goal #1

 We won't claim to be professional developers, but using Jalapeno and just a few hours of python coding we were able to build an SRv6 SDN App called **"jalapeno.py"**.
 Our App can program SRv6-TE routes/policies on Linux hosts/VMs and on [VPP](https://fd.io/).
+Hopefully soon we'll be able to do the same for Cilium!

 Its not a very sophisticated App, but it gives a sense of the power and possibilities when combining *SRv6 and host-based or cloud-native networking*.

-And if the two of us knuckleheads can cobble together a functional SDN App in a few hours, imagine what a group of real developers could do in a few short weeks!
+And if the two of us knuckleheads can cobble together a functional SDN App in a couple of hours, imagine what a group of real developers could do in a few short weeks!

 Why host-based SRv6?